Philip1806/blublog/README.md

 ## About BLUBLOG

-**The package is currently being rewritten for version 3.0.
-Last commits WILL break old versions.**

 BLUblog is laravel blog package with admin panel.
 Includes all views, controllers, routes and everything needed for a blog.

 **Demo at [demo.blublog.info](https://demo.blublog.info/)**.